MicrosoftDocs/Viva/Viva/insights/personal/overview/privacy-guide-admins.md

 This metric is calculated based on a person's Outlook setting for when an [email is marked as read](https://support.office.com/article/mark-a-message-as-read-or-unread-59b44298-08c2-4eb7-8128-ea0fb7f52720).
 When Outlook marks an email as "read," that information is saved within the person’s mailbox, then delivered to the sender's mailbox if that person has opted in to using Viva Insights.

-Similarly, Viva Insights tracks the percentage of recipients who opened a document that was shared as a link or as an attachment in an email that a person sends to five or more people.
+In an email that is sent to five or more people, Viva Insights tracks the percentage of recipients who opened a document that was shared as a link or as an attachment in the email.
 This metric calculation is based on whether recipients have opened shared documents that are stored in SharePoint or in OneDrive for Business.

 ## Privacy settings